danielflanigan/measurement/README.md

 # measurement
-A library for reading and writing hierarchical measurement data and metadata.
+A library for reading and writing hierarchical measurement data in multiple formats.